MichelleSetoboli/alx-system_engineering-devops/0x00-shell_basics/README.md

-the contents list of your current directory
+script that changes the home directory of the user's home directory